 Your emergency reserve may vary based on your previously defined goals and financial situation.
-However, a general rule of thumb is to have at least six months’ worth of your household income set aside for emergencies.
-If six months sounds intimidating, start with three months and grow your savings from there.
+However, a general rule of thumb is to have at least three months’ worth of your household income set aside for emergencies.

 Next, start to think about where you’re keeping it.
 Consider products that might earn you a higher interest rate than a standard savings account, such as a certificate of deposit (CD) or money market account.